-This is because it’s important for bioidentical hormone replacement therapy to keep the dosage to an absolute minimum.
+This is because it’s important for compounded bioidentical hormone therapy to keep the dosage to an absolute minimum.
 Bioidentical hormones are designed to work with your body’s own hormones, not compete with them.

 Hormone Replacement Therapy vs. Bioidentical Hormone Replacement Therapy: What are the Differences?

 HRT vs. BHRT: hormone ingredients

 The main difference between traditional hormone replacement therapy (HRT) and BHRT is where each of these man-made hormones (synthetic hormones) originate from.

 HRT hormones are created from the urine of pregnant horses, steroids, and other synthetic substances.
 While they still produce results, these hormones are truly artificial.

 BHRT, on the other hand, is created from plant estrogens and has the same chemical makeup as hormones produced by the human body.
 While there is a significant amount of chemistry that goes into creating bioidentical hormones, many patients feel more comfortable taking this kind as it features more natural ingredients.